-Such wide constituency constitutes a singular characteristic among contemporary civil society organizations inside Cuba.
-It also provides one of the strongest features that GLC offers for strengthening civil society, a pre-requisite for bringing about an opening in the island.
-For more on developing an opening of the Cuban society, see Romeu (2008).
+Such wide membership constitutes a singular characteristic among contemporary civil society organizations inside Cuba.
+It also provides one of the main features that the GLC offers for developing and strengthening Cuba's civil society, a pre-requisite for bringing about an opening in the island (Romeu, 2008).